 What is cactus leather, how is it made, and is it better than real leather?

-Lately, there has been an increasing demand for plant-based alternatives for leather, and one of the relatively new plant-based options is cactus leather.
+Lately, there has been an increasing demand for plant-based alternatives for leather, and one of the relatively new vegan options is cactus leather.

 What Is Cactus Leather?